sveltejs/svelte/.changeset/mean-worms-fetch.md

 'svelte': patch
 ---

-fix(migration): named slots with reserved keyword
+fix: bail on named slots with that have reserved keywords during migration